Food Education Courses

 FDHU Food Safety For Food Service Employees Minot Course Schedule*:

-Employees must call to RSVP for the session that they wish to attend.
-If there are not at least five people registered for any session by noon the day before the session, then that session will be cancelled.
+If less than five people pre-register for any session by noon the day before, the session will be cancelled.

 *Classes are held in the First District Health Unit Conference Center (801 11th Ave SW, Minot, ND).
 Please enter through Door B. Additional sessions (evenings or weekends) may be made available as needed.